filecoin-project/filecoin-docs/docs/install-filecoin/set-up.md

 make: *** [Makefile:68: lotus] Error 127
 ```

-This means that you do not have Go installed properly.
+This error means that you do not have Go installed properly.
 Run `go version` to see which version of Go you have installed.
-If you don't get a response, it's likley that Go has not been installed properly for your system.
+If you don't get a response, Go has not been installed correctly.
 If you _think_ you've already downloaded and installed Go, check that the Go binary has been added to your system PATH.
 You may need to reboot your machine after adding the Go binary to your system PATH.
 See the [Go documentation for more details](https://golang.org/doc/install#install).